Reezonate/EasyOffset/README.md

 **PC ONLY**!
 Quest version is planned, but not guaranteed

 # Coming soon™
+- SaberTailor config import
-- Config import and export in .json format
+- Base game config import

 # How to install
 - Install **BSIPA** and **BeatSaberMarkupLanguage** dependencies using